mozmeao/infra/docs/how_we_work.md

 ### Non-project support issues

 The SRE team frequently has to react to production and non-production events in order to see to ensure reliable service delivery.
-While the main `In Progress` queue is refined [once a week](#prioritizing), it's ok for non-urgent support tasks to be interleaved into our weekly milestone work.
+While the main `In Progress` queue is refined once a week (see the `Prioritizing Issues` section), it's ok for non-urgent support tasks to be interleaved into our weekly milestone work.
 This is at the discretion of the SRE team and management.

 ##### Examples:

 - non-critical security updates to any of our managed servers
     - critical security updates should be labeled as `high priority`.
 - troubleshooting / updating Jenkins
 - submitting tickets to webops in response to developer needs
+- and more!

 ## Submitting pull requests